Kh-Hamed/Kh-Hamed.github.io/_pages/about.md

 ## News!

-- December 2022: Received the [best BSc. thesis award] from IEEE Iran section(https://Kh-Hamed.github.io/images/Award.jpg), [check it out](https://www.itrc.ac.ir/news/58391)(you can traslate the website if you are not a persian person)!
+- December 2022: Received the [best BSc. thesis award](https://kh-hamed.github.io/images/Award.jpg) from IEEE Iran section, <br>
+[check it out](https://www.itrc.ac.ir/news/58391)(you can traslate the website if you are not a persian person)!